Our Work in Country

 Sierra Leone, is still recovering slowly from a decade long war that ended in 2002, a conflict that resulted in the death of tens of thousands and the displacement of more than 2 million people.
 Today, the 5.5 million people of Sierra Leone have an average life expectancy of 56 years.
 The population suffers from a heavy disease burden and some of the highest maternal and infant mortality rates in the world.
 Malaria, respiratory infections, and diarrhea remain leading causes of death and neglected tropical diseases are common.

-Americares has committed to providing 12 months of infection prevention and control training in Bonthe District for all health workers at Bonthe Government Hospital and Mattru Hospital.
+Americares has completed 12 months of infection prevention and control training in Bonthe District for all health workers at Bonthe Government Hospital and Mattru Hospital.
 This health worker and patient safety intervention will contribute to long-term health systems strengthening and prepare the country for future infectious disease outbreaks.